2001 Belgian Grand Prix: First start and Burti's accident

-The race took place in the afternoon from 14:00 local time.
+The race was attended by 85,000 spectators and took place in the afternoon from 14:00 local time.
 The weather at the start was overcast and some light rain fell on the track 11 minutes before the formation lap.
 The air temperature was between 12 and 16 C and the track temperature was 17 C; weather forecasts on the day of the race predicted the possibility of heavy rain in its latter stages.
 Before the formation lap was about to commence, Frentzen and Marques stalled because of gearbox problems.
 Both drivers were ordered to start from the back of the grid, causing the start to be aborted, and the number of laps reduced from 44 to 43.
 At the start of the second formation lap, Montoya was stationary as he engaged first gear.
 He forfeited pole position and began from the rear of the grid.
 His teammate Ralf Schumacher led on the approach to Les Combes corner as he locked his brakes.
 Barrichello kept third as Fisichella moved to fourth.
 Going uphill into Les Combes corner, Michael Schumacher pulled out of Ralf Schumacher's slipstream and made a pass around the left for first place.
 Villeneuve fell behind the McLarens at the same time.

 Button moved from 13th to ninth by the conclusion of the first lap, while Villeneuve fell four positions over the same distance.
 At the close of the first lap, Michael Schumacher led Ralf Schumacher by 2.1 seconds.
 Barrichello was a further six-tenths of a second behind Ralf Schumacher in third, while Fisichella in fourth was 2.2 seconds adrift of Barrichello.
 Over the next three laps, Michael Schumacher pulled away from the rest of the field, extending his advantage to 6.3 seconds.
 In the meantime, Alesi overtook de la Rosa and Panis to advance to 16th as Montoya passed Verstappen for 16th.
 On lap three, Fisichella lost fourth to Häkkinen into Les Combes corner, and a driver error at the exit to Rivage turn lost him fifth to Coulthard on the outside into Pouhon corner.
 Further back, Räikkönen braked later than Villeneuve at the Bus Stop chicane to move into seventh.
 Trulli passed Irvine for 14th.
 On the same lap, Alonso retired with a broken gearshaft.
 On the fourth lap, Alesi passed Button for ninth, as Heidfeld and Trulli demoted Panis from 12th to 14th.
 Irvine lost another position when Montoya passed him for 15th.